Looking for some quick and easy ways to stretch the money in your life? Check out these ideas.

 Turn Off the Lights and Use Natural Sunlight

 It may sound old fashioned, but it’s true.
 When not in use, turn off the juice!

-If you don’t take them out of your pockets, let’s face it — they pose a laundry hazard.
-They can puncture a whole in the drum of the washer or dryer.
-Now that’s a real wardrobe malfunction!
+If you don’t take coins out of your pockets, they can pose a laundry hazard.
+They can puncture a hole in the drum of the washer or dryer, and that’ll cost you.

-Instead, get any simple container and collect those coins.
+Instead, get a simple container and collect those coins.

 Then take them to a free coin-counting machine and get some paper money back in your life.
 It’s like found money!